sorcero/dragonscales/README.md

         return {"key": "value"}
 ```

-Since the framework is asynchronous, once the `Task` finishes its execution, the results will be stored in a given location.
+Once the `Task` finishes its execution, the results will be stored in a given location.
 For each storage location, a [BaseStorage](dragonscales/storages.py) subclass must be created.
-The `store` member function writes the results in a certain location, and return its path.
-Again, the following is the most basic example of a [Storage](tests/storages/storage.py):
+The `store` method writes the results in a certain location, and returns its location information.
+Again, the following is a basic example of a [Storage](tests/storages/storage.py):

 ```python
 class Storage(storages.BaseStorage):